 [CW] Would you consider illustrating for a children’s book again?

 [JT] Oh yeah, absolutely.
-I thoroughly enjoyed every part of this project and I’m excited about the next one.
+I thoroughly enjoyed every part of this project.
 I’m always seeking a creative element in my life.

 [CW] Your art is your passion.